bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure.md

            - screenWidth, numeric (0 to 9999999), required
            - timeZone, numeric (-840 to 720), required
            - userAgent, string (1-2048), required
-           - JavascriptEnabled, optional Boolean true/false, default true.
+           - javascriptEnabled, optional Boolean true/false, default true.
       - Additional 3DSecure parameters
            - version, Optional and will default to what is configured in the merchants account
            - authRequired (If set to true the transaction will not continue processing unless 3DS authentication is successful)

    - Payment API response:
-      - The response will no longer return an �eci code� to indicate if 3DS was successful or failed.
+      - The response will no longer return an ‘eci code’ to indicate if 3DS was successful or failed.
 Instead the following parameters will be returned
            - status_id, set to one of the following values, set to a value of 1-4.
            - status, set to the text description associated to the status_id 1 = Authenticated